 A hypnotist is merely a guide who leads you into this pleasant, relaxed state, in which you have greater access to the vast resources, insight and power of the unconscious mind.

-As a cognitive hypnotherapist I offer a free initial phone chat to help us both decide if we want to work together.
+I offer a free initial phone chat to help us both decide if we feel we are a good fit and could work together.
 I would then send you a questionnaire to complete before our first session.
-We use this as the basis for the interview in the initial session, in order to clarify the issues you want to address and the outcome you would like to achieve.
+I use this as the basis for the interview in the initial session, in order to clarify the issues you want to address and establish the outcomes you would like to achieve.

-The first session may include a short exploration of one of more techniques, such as being guided into a relaxed trance state, in which you will be given instructions and asked to respond to questions.
+The first session may include a short exploration of one or more techniques, such as an NLP approach or being guided into a light, relaxed trance state, in which you will be given instructions and asked to respond to questions.
 The technique will depend on the nature of the problem and also your experience, beliefs and expectations about hypnosis.

 You may be given some simple homework, to help support and reinforce the effect of the session and /or some yoga based techniques, depending on what we explored together and seems most appropriate for you.